Growing Romaine from Seed Is Easy

 Here are five things to keep in mind when planting and growing romaine lettuce from seed.

-Romaine grows really well during the cool season (it loves temperatures between 45 and 75 degrees F), but unlike a lot of other lettuces, romaine can usually tolerate some heat.
+Romaine grows really well during the cool season.
+It loves temperatures between 45 and 75°F (7.2 and 23.9°C), but unlike a lot of other lettuces, romaine can usually tolerate some heat.
 It's best to grow romaine in the spring and the fall.
 In the spring, wait until the threat of frost has gone.

 You can start romaine from seed in the garden or indoors before your final frost date.
 If you're starting it indoors, keep in mind that it will be a bit fragile to transplant into the garden later on.

 You have two options for growing medium for your romaine.
 You could create a sandy loam soil mix that will appeal to all your leafy greens.
 If you're not sure what sandy loam soil is, don't worry.
-Our comprehensive Salad Garden Guide goes into all the details you need to set up your own productive salad garden, soil and all.
-If you're looking to simplify, you could also just grow your romaine in 100 percent compost.
+You can download my soil recipe here.

 To protect your romaine from pests like earwigs, slugs, cutworms, or even squirrels, it's a good idea to cover it with garden mesh.